 Sean Baker, Star Tribune | June 17, 2025

 Construction is underway on Rochester’s Link Bus Rapid Transit System, a $175.5 million project set to transform the downtown area into a dedicated transit corridor.
-Officials hope that once completed in 2027, the project will boost public transit use and reduce solo car trips from 70 percent of total commutes to below 50 percent.
+Officials hope that, upon completion in 2027, the project will increase public transit use and reduce solo car trips from 70 percent of total commutes to below 50 percent.

 FLORIDA—Ground Broken on Phase 2 of Miami’s Link at Douglas